KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 ### Relationship to Polytomous Item Response Theory

 The K framework draws on and extends classical Item Response Theory (IRT).
-This section clarifies the relationship to polytomous IRT models—particularly the Graded Response Model (GRM; Samejima, 1969) and the Generalized Partial Credit Model (GPCM; Muraki, 1992).
+This section clarifies the relationship to polytomous IRT models---particularly the Graded Response Model (GRM; Samejima, 1969) and the Generalized Partial Credit Model (GPCM; Muraki, 1992).

 #### Background: Polytomous IRT Models